What is A Fashion Trend?

-In contemporary parlance, the word trend describes the direction in which events or people are shaping, developing, or changing over time.
+In contemporary parlance, the word trend describes the direction in which events (people or objects) are shaping, developing, or changing over time.

 As such, fashion trends are also influenced by the location, gender, sex, age, and demographic structures of the world’s cultures, subcultures, and social groups, as the formation and adoption of a fashion trend in America does not guarantee its adoption in the UK or Japan.

-Moreover, while some fashion trends converge to form new tapestries of aesthetic signifiers, by nature, these trends are temporary and go out of fashion a season or two later.
+Moreover, while fashion trends converge to form new tapestries of aesthetic signifiers, by nature, trends are temporary and go out of fashion a season or two later.

 What is the Difference Between ‘Fashion Trend’ and ‘Fashion Style’?